-Volt Carbon Technologies Annou - GuruFocus.com
+VOLT CARBON TECHNOLOGIES ANNOU - GuruFocus.com

-Volt Carbon is a publicly traded carbon science company, with specific interests in energy storage and green energy creation and green re-creation, with holdings in graphite mining claims in the province of Quebec in Canada.
-For the latest information on Volt Carbon’s properties and news please refer to the website: http://www.voltcarbontech.com/
+Volt Carbon is a publicly traded carbon science company, with specific interests in energy storage and green energy creation, with holdings in mining claims in the provinces of Quebec and British Columbia in Canada.
+For the latest information on Volt Carbon’s properties and news please refer to the website: http://www.volt carbontech.com/ .

 On behalf of the Board of Directors